Is Santa Dead?

 In the coming days, I will share with you how one day, not long after the events in this story, I actually KILLED Santa Claus!

 Posted on December 13, 2011, in Apologetics, My Writing, Speculative Fiction and tagged Annunciation, Christmas, Homeless, Mercy, Nativity, Naturalism, Nazi, Neighbor, Shepherds.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Is Santa Dead?.